PMFrancisco/Notably/README.md

 1. Open the extension popup
 2. Click "All Notes" button
 3. Browse all your saved notes, **automatically grouped by website domain**
+4. **Starred notes appear in a special section at the top** for quick access
-4. Click on any domain name to expand/collapse notes from that site
+5. Click on any domain name to expand/collapse notes from that site
-5. Use the search bar to filter notes (switches to flat list view when searching)
+6. Use the search bar to filter notes (switches to flat list view when searching)
-6. Click the delete button to remove notes
+7. Click the delete button to remove notes

+### Starring Notes

+1. Go to "All Notes" view
+2. Click the ☆ icon on any note to star it (it becomes ⭐)
+3. Starred notes appear in the "⭐ Starred" section at the top
+4. Starred notes also remain visible in their domain groups with the ⭐ icon
+5. Click the ⭐ icon again to unstar a note

 ### Exporting Notes